-When wrought Iron is heated in the fire to a high temperature the slag melts and covers the surface of the iron in a rather similar manner to flux.
-This glassy layer retards oxidation to the extent that the iron can be heated rather more than purer metal without burning this is why it is so beautiful to fire weld, the slag acting as a flux.
+When Wrought Iron is heated in the fire to a high temperature the slag melts and covers the surface of the iron in a rather similar manner to flux.
+This glassy layer retards oxidation to the extent that the iron can be heated rather more than purer metal without burning and for this reason Wrought Iron is more malleable to forge than any other metal but more importantly this is why it is so beautiful to fire weld, the slag acting as a flux.
 Smiths often comment on a property of wrought iron, which renders it softer to forge than even pure iron.
-This is brought about by the slags, which melt within the iron at forging temperatures and act as an internal lubricant, reducing internal friction and hence resistance to distortion under the nammer.
+This is brought about by the slags, which melt within the iron at forging temperatures and act as an internal lubricant, reducing internal friction and hence resistance to distortion under the hammer.